Vietnam.vn - Nền tảng quảng bá Việt Nam

 Tạp chí Doanh NghiệpTạp chí Doanh Nghiệp05/04/2024

-Billionaire grew up poor
+Billionaire grew up in poverty

 Chân dung tỷ phú từng giàu nhất Hàn Quốc: Lớn lên ở khu ổ chuột, bắt đầu từ vị trí nhân viên